When Elton John Jammed With Leon Russell at Fillmore East

 'Frampton Comes Alive' reached No. 1 on the Billboard albums chart on April 10, 1976.

-55 Years Ago: The Beatles Start 3-Month Residency at Hamburg’s Top Ten Club
+When the Beatles Started a Residency at Hamburg’s Top Ten Club